ldijkman/ART-ESP32-Touch-TFT-Thermostat/3D_Prints for Art/readme.md

 DutchOrange, Wander wat Prusa thinks of that Orange ;-)

-used an old floppy drive cable not the right number of pins but if you use the same holes on both side its no problem
+Used an old floppy drive FlatCable, Not the correct number of pins

+if you use the same holes on both side its no problem

 <img src="https://github.com/ldijkman/ART-ESP32-Touch-TFT-Thermostat/blob/main/3D_Prints%20for%20Art/tft_table.jpg">